apoorvasb613/customer-support-agent-/README.md

 - Sends a POST request with a `user_query`.
 - Asserts the response is `200` and the reply contains the right keyword.

-Tests are parameterized, so adding a new case is just adding a dict to `TEST_CASES`.

 ---
 ## result: